Western Animation / Wakko's Wish

 - More like "Give the Dog a Meal for All His Troubles for Buttons."
 The ultimate Pet the Dog, seeing as all his heroism in the entire TV show went unrewarded.
 Earlier in the story, Mindy gives a clearly hungry Buttons the pie she was supposed to deliver to her grandmother.

 - In the ending, Pinky is appointed a stable hand, so he gets to spend all the time he likes with Pharfignewton.
-It happens that Brain was the one who appointed him.
+It happens that Brain was the one who appointed him in spite of his earlier disdain for their relationship.

 - Plant Person: Dot appears to be this, at least if we are to believe the bedtime story Yakko is always telling her.